Courthouse in Malaysia

 Refugees and Migrants

 Malaysia is not a signatory to the 1951 Refugee Convention.
-As a result, asylum seekers are often considered "irregular migrants."
-Migrant detention centers are subject to concerning reports regarding living conditions.
-As an expatriate, it is important to support local associations working to improve these conditions.
+As a result, asylum seekers are often treated as "irregular migrants".
+Migrant detention centres have been the subject of concerning reports about living conditions.
+As an expat, it is important to support the local associations working to improve these conditions.

 Indigenous Peoples (Orang Asli)

-The land rights of the Orang Asli in Peninsular Malaysia and indigenous groups in Borneo (Sarawak/Sabah) are threatened by logging and oil palm plantations.
-Historic legal battles are taking place in 2026 for the recognition of their customary lands.
+The land rights of the Orang Asli in Peninsular Malaysia and of indigenous groups in Borneo (Sarawak/Sabah) are threatened by logging and palm oil plantations.
+Landmark legal battles are taking place in 2026 over the recognition of their customary lands.

 Practical Life: Legal Precautions